af/faction/README.md

 ## Basic Usage

-*Note: these examples use ES6/2015 for brevity, but faction will work in any ES5 environment (though you may need a Promise polyfill for async action creators).*
+*Note: these examples use ES6/2015 for brevity, but faction will work in any ES5 environment (though you will need Promise & Object.assign() polyfills for async action creators).*

 **actions.js**
 ```js